rexbean/DataStructure-Algorithm/Type/Graph/UnionFind.md

 - [Analysis](#analysisOfAll)

 ## <h2 id = "summary">Sumamry</h2>
+- **Caution!!!**
+  - the value in uf.id[] does not the eventual parent, it should use root to get.
   - **Union Find can just used inth undirected graph**
+  - Union Find should do union with the processing going.
 ## <h2 id = "application">Application</h2>
 - Union Find can used to test the connectivity between nodes;
 - How Many Components in the graph